-We regret that this means that the performances will not be publicly available.
+We regret that the performances will not be publicly available.

 The annual competitive Woking Music Festival, held in November, is a celebration of the musical and literary vitality of Woking and the surrounding area.
 People of all ages and standards are welcome to perform in front of a sympathetic audience and to receive feedback and encouragement from a professional.